Land0fChocolate/NewEmeraldRomHack/README.md

 - Arena Trap battle message when trying to switch doesn't show the ability string.
 - Cloud reflection can be seen in the long grass in Route 120.
 - Jumping into long grass from ledge and moving produces incorrect grass animation.
+- NPCs can change colour when picking items at BP exchange corner.
+Palette bug.
+- Shop tiles change colour when in shop mode in Mauville sweet shop.
+Palette bug.
+- HP bar in battle may start subtracting at over a thousand health and looks like it drops down to 100% health.
+Visual error, looks like a full HP bar but not.
+Cause unknown.
+Unable to reproduce.
+Seems to be a very rare bug.
 - When a Pokemon evolves by trading, an exp gain sound plays over the Pokemon's cry.
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
 Repeatedly occurs when KOing it from 100% HP.
 - Deoxys is also supposed to use a form change animation when changing forms, but it isn't working at all.
-- Deoxys sometimes skips a form change.
+- Deoxys may also skip a form change.
 Repeatedly occurs with Draining Kiss.
 - Origin has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
-- Origin Strand icon uses last used Poke Ball icon in wild battles.
-- Origin Strand window in battle doesn't hide when using moves.
-The icon in battle is using other sprites.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
-- NPCs can change colour when picking items at BP exchange corner.
-Palette bug.
-- Shop tiles change colour when in shop mode in Mauville sweet shop.
-Palette bug.
-- HP bar in battle may start subtracting at over a thousand health and looks like it drops down to 100% health.
-Visual error, looks like a full HP bar but not.
-Cause unknown.
-Unable to reproduce.
+(Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, and more)
 - Sometimes when battling in the Battle Frontier, a Pokemon will repeatedly consume its held berry.
 Cause unknown.
 Haven't been able to reproduce.
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files for safety.
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.